 Since you’re here, it’s likely you want to join the millions of Americans pursuing higher education so that you can pursue your dream of a better life.

 While deciding to go back to college is somewhat easy, the real challenge for many is determining what degree to go after.
 After all your degree will not only determine your career path but also how you spend the next two to four years.

 If you are someone that has always wanted to make a positive impact in people’s lives, then a degree in social work may be the perfect plan for you.
-Consider that each year over 60,000 students enroll in undergraduate social work programs according to statistics put out by the Council on Social Work Education (CSWE) show 60,000+ students pursuing undergraduate social work programs and around 63,000 in Master’s programs in the field.
+Figures released by the Council on Social Work Education (CSWE) show 60,000+ students pursuing undergraduate social work programs and around 63,000 in Master’s programs in the field.
 This shows growing interest in the subject area.

 Why do so many students go after a degree in social work?
 Beyond their desire to help others, these individuals know that social workers never need to worry about spending months after graduation looking for a job.
 The field of social work has a variety of career opportunities and skilled, compassionate candidates are always in demand!
 How in demand?
 Keep reading, we’ll share some fantastic statistics from the Bureau of Labor and Statistics in just a bit.

 In this article, we’re going to explore everything you need to know about earning a social work degree.
 We’ll go over what we feel are the best social work degrees that offer the biggest career potential, compare online programs with traditional programs, and take a look at the differences between Associates, Bachelor’s, Master’s, and Doctoral degrees.

 SPOILER ALERT: You will want to read this ENTIRE article because we’re also going to tell you how you can save a LOT of time and money toward your degree.

 6 Best Online Social Work Degrees

 Before we get to the specific online social work degrees, let’s talk about WHY we believe these degrees are the best.